-We all need to equip our kitchens with a range of pots and pans so we can whip up delicious home-cooked meals.
-Saucepans and frypans are versatile and must-have pieces of cookware.
-We've tested a range of saucepans and frypans in our kitchen lab and here we'll tell you how we put them to the test to give you results.
+We all need to equip our kitchens with a range of versatile pots and pans so we can whip up delicious home-cooked meals.
+Here at CHOICE we test a range of saucepans and frypans in our kitchen lab so we can find the best cookware on the market.
+This is how we get our results.

 There's no doubt that our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
-With 30 years of experience she has seen a lot of new technology enter the kitchen space.
-She is a wiz in the kitchen and knows how to put any appliance, big or small, through its paces to see if it's worth a spot in your kitchen.
+With over 30 years' experience she's seen a lot of new technology enter the kitchen space, and knows how to put any appliance – big or small – through its paces to see if it's worthy of a spot in your kitchen.

-With so much cookware to choose from on the market, what makes us choose one saucepan or frypan to test over another?
-As with most of our product testing, our aim is to test the most popular models on the market and what you are most likely to see in the retailers.
-In the case of cookware we make sure all the products we test are compatible with induction cooktops.
+With so much cookware on the market to choose from, what makes us choose one saucepan or frypan to test over another?
+As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in stores.
+In the case of cookware, we make sure all the products we test are compatible with induction cooktops.

 We survey manufacturers to find out about their range of models, we check market sales information and we check for any member requests to test specific models.
 From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
+They then head out to the retailers and purchase each product, just as a regular consumer would, so we can be sure the products haven't been 'tweaked' in any way for better performance.

 We compare a range of saucepans and frypans by testing:

 - heating efficiency for saucepans by timing how quickly they heat 1 litre of water